4/5

 Szondi Projective Personality Test

-Szondi has consistently emphasized that such drives' manifestation form may significantly vary according to gender, age, education, environment, and way of life, so the description of the dominating factors should not be taken literally.
+Szondi constantly emphasized that the form of manifestation of such drives can vary significantly depending on gender, age, education, environment and lifestyle, so the description of the dominant factors should not be taken literally.

-The Szondi test became a link between the Freudian test, focused on individual unconscious factors, and Jung's analytical psychology, which analyzes collective unconscious factors.
-Léopold Szondi directed his scientific interest to the study of the so-called family or generic unconscious personality factors.
+Szondi's test became a link between Freud's test, focused on individual unconscious factors, and Jung's analytical psychology, analyzing collective unconscious factors.
+Leopold Szondi directed his scientific interest to the study of the so-called family or generic unconscious factors of personality.

-Today, the Szondi test is not commonly used in clinical psychology, giving way to more accurate modern analytical tools.
-However, it will forever go down in the history of psychology as a powerful projective psychological test.
+Today, the Szondi test is practically not used in clinical psychology and has rather a symbolic meaning, giving way to more precise and modern analytical tools.
+However, it has forever entered the history of psychology as a powerful projective psychological test.

 Instructions for the Szondi test

-You will see six series of photographs with eight portraits each.
-Please have a good look at them.
-Firstly, choose the two images you prefer most (the most attractive) before the rest.
-If this is difficult to do, then select those portraits that you dislike the least.
+You will be given six series of photographs with eight portraits in each.
+Please look at them carefully.
+First, choose the two images that you like the most (the most attractive).
+If this is difficult to do, then select the portraits that you dislike the least.

-Then you will need to choose the two most unflattering portraits (the most unpleasant).
-Repeat the same actions six times with each of the sets of photographs.
+Then you will need to select the two most unflattering portraits (the most unpleasant ones).
+Repeat the same steps six times with each set of photographs.

 1 image set